 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Simple Homemade Brownies
+Homemade Brownies (with Chocolate Sauce)

 Ingredients

-- ¾ cup (175g) unsalted butter
+- ¾ cup unsalted butter

-- 3.5 ounces (100g) semisweet chocolate, in small pieces
+- 3 ½ ounces semisweet chocolate, in small pieces

-- 1 cup (200g) white granulated sugar
+- 1 cup white granulated sugar

-- 2 tablespoons (30g) brown sugar
+- 2 tablespoons brown sugar, light or dark

 - 3 eggs, at room temperature

-- ½ cup (65g) all-purpose flour
+- ½ cup all-purpose flour

-- ½ cup (50g) unsweetened cocoa powder
+- ½ cup unsweetened cocoa powder

 - ½ teaspoon salt

-- ¼ teaspoon pure almond extract (optional but recommeded)
+- ¼ teaspoon pure almond extract, optional but recommeded

 Toppings (optional):